Skip to main content

 Conditions You Must Meet for Section 54F Exemption

-• The gain must arise from transferring a long-term capital asset other than a residential house.
+• The long-term capital gain must arise from the transfer of a long-term capital asset other than a residential house property.

-• You must retain ownership of the new residential property for at least three years after its purchase or the completion of construction; selling it before that period could lead to consequences.
-If you do so, the previously claimed exemption gets taxed in the year of sale.
+• You must retain ownership of the new residential property for at least three years after its purchase or the completion of construction.
+Selling it before this period may result in the previously claimed exemption becoming taxable in the year of transfer.

-• The investment must be in one residential house property located in India.
+• The investment must be in a residential house property situated in India.

-• If you are looking to purchase a residential property, you must do it within 1 year before or 2 years after the date you receive the maturity gains.
+• If you are purchasing a residential property, the purchase must be made within 1 year before or 2 years after the date of transfer of the original asset

-• If you are looking to construct a residential property, you must do it within 3 years after the date you receive the maturity gains.
+• If you are constructing a residential house property, the construction must be completed within three years from the date of transfer of the original asset

 Did You Know?